-Similar to Mr. Beale's agreement, each employment agreement will terminate in the event that there is a change in control of the Company, at which time a Management Continuity Agreement for each executive officer will become effective and any termination benefits will be determined and paid solely pursuant to the Management Continuity Agreements.
+Similar to Mr. Beale's agreement, each employment agreement will terminate in the event that there is a change in control of the Company, at which time the Management Continuity Agreements between Messrs.
+Neal and Peay and the Company, respectively, will become effective and any termination benefits will be determined and paid solely pursuant to those Management Continuity Agreements.

 The Executive Group/Potential Post-employment Payments.
-Estimated potential payments to members of the Executive Group upon the termination of their employment, including a termination following a change in control, are set forth in the table on page 20.
+Estimated potential payments to members of the Executive Group upon the termination of their employment, including a termination following a change in control, if applicable, are set forth in the table on page 23.